hailelagi/hailelagi.com/content/writing/legos.md

 Often as folks who create useful software things we tend to think of ourselves as people who write software for the mythical "user".
 A "user" clicks a button and something magical happens.
 This is commonly reffered to as an [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science)).
-Abstractions are all around us in software and clever programmers create good abstractions for other programmers to remove complexity.
+Abstractions are all around us in software and clever programmers create good abstractions for other programmers often to manage complexity.

 A really common example of this is an [Application Programming Interface](https://en.wikipedia.org/wiki/API) which allows two "applications" to share useful data with each other over some transport while being platform-agnostic as to how this data is used.
 Like an API, there are other interesting kinds of abstractions -- let's peel back the abstraction between the language creator and language user by _inventing syntax!_